-Trading in cryptocurrencies is not just about the use of certain indicators to buy and sell at the right time in the market but also about how to implement these trades in the best way possible.
+Trading in cryptocurrencies is about using the right indicators to buy and sell at the optimal time, as well as executing these trades in the most effective way possible.
 Given the high frequency of volatile fluctuations in the crypto market, choosing the right order type that will yield a profit is the key.
 Whether you are a day trader or planning to invest in the long term, it is imperative for every trader to understand these products.
 In this guide, learn about various types of crypto orders and what each of the orders can do for you in the world of cryptocurrency trading.

 Market Orders